World Emoji Day: Origins and celebrations

 The date originally referred to the day Apple premiered its iCal calendar application in 2002.
-The day, July 17, was displayed on the Apple Color Emoji version of the calendar emoji (📅) as an Easter egg.
+The day, 17 July, was displayed on the Apple Color Emoji version of the calendar emoji (📅) as an Easter egg.

 World Emoji Day was created on 17 July 2014 by Jeremy Burge, the founder of Emojipedia.

 The New York Times reported that Burge chose 17 July "based on the way the calendar emoji is shown on iPhones".
 For the first World Emoji Day, Burge told The Independent "there were no formal plans put in place" other than choosing the date.
 The Washington Post suggested in 2018 that readers use this day to "communicate with only emoji".

 NBC reported that the day was Twitter's top trending item on 17 July in 2015.

+The observance emerged as emoji were gaining mainstream cultural recognition.
+In 2015 Oxford Dictionaries named the Face with Tears of Joy emoji its Word of the year, the first time a pictograph received the title, and in 2016 the Museum of Modern Art added the original 1999 NTT Docomo emoji set, designed by Shigetaka Kurita, to its permanent collection.

 In 2016, Google changed the appearance of Unicode character to display 17 July on Android, Gmail, Hangouts, and ChromeOS products.
-As of 2025, versions of the character which show July 17 include those of Apple, Samsung, Google, Twitter, and JoyPixels, but not those of Facebook (May 14), WhatsApp (February 24), or Microsoft (date unspecified).
+As of 2025, versions of the character which show 17 July include those of Apple, Samsung, Google, Twitter, and JoyPixels.
+Some emoji sets (such as Microsoft's) do not specify a calendar date while other sets continue to display dates other than 17 July.
+Whatsapp (24 February) and Huawei (15 September) each display their respective company's founding dates while Facebook (14 May) displays its founder's birthday.
+Twitter had previously used its launch date (15 July) and its founding date (21 March) in earlier versions of its emoji sets.